pawlosck/RobotFramework-Odwyk/README.md

 # RobotFramework-Odwyk
-Robot Framework's script to prepare list of all podcast's episods Currently, script probably will not work, because author redesigned website
+Robot Framework's script to prepare list of all podcast's episods.

+Currently, script probably will not work, because author redesigned website